T1t3nda/Notetify/README.md

 # Notetify
-TThis project is a full-stack web application designed for managing notes.
+This project is a full-stack web application designed for managing notes.
 It is intended for users who need a simple yet powerful tool to organize their thoughts, ideas, and tasks.
 The application allows users to create, edit, and delete notes, ensuring that their information is easily accessible and manageable.

 ## Tech Stack